 Speaking of stark contrasts, Dota Underlords will probably be a successful game unlike Valve's attempt at TCGs, at least according to the early statistics.

 Dota Underlords has managed to break Artifact's concurrent player count record in just five hours of the open beta going up.
-There were 72.882 concurrent players at the time of writing, a number that also made Valve's auto chess the fifth most played game on Steam with only Dota 2, CS:GO, PUBG and Rainbow Six Siege scoring higher numbers.
+There were 72.882 at the time of writing, a number that also made Valve's auto chess the fifth most played game on Steam with only Dota 2, CS:GO, PUBG and Rainbow Six Siege scoring higher numbers.

 It may still be a little too early to talk about potential success though since Riot Games' Teamfight Tactics is currently dominating on Twitch between the two auto chess clones.